 Patricio Dávila is a designer, artist and educator.
 He is currently Associate Professor in Design and Associate Dean at OCAD University.
 He is also member of the OCADU Mobile Media Lab and Visual Analytics Lab.
 Patricio is director of Public Visualization Lab.
 His doctoral research focused on developing a theoretical framework for examining data visualization as assemblages of subjectivation and power.
 In his creative practice he has created mobile applications, locative media projects, essay videos, new media installations, and participatory community projects including: Powers of Kin, Chthuluscene, Tent City Projections, The Line, and In The Air Tonight.
 His research and practice focuses on the politics and aesthetics of participation in the visualization of spatial issues with a specific focus on urban experiences, mobile technologies and large-scale interactive public installations.

-Dr. Sara Diamond is the President of OCAD University, Canada’s “university of the imagination”.
+Dr. Sara Diamond is currently President Emerita of OCAD University Canada’s “university of the imagination.”
+She was President and Vice-Chancellor for 15 years, stepping down on June 30, 2020.
 She holds a PhD in Computer Science and degrees in new media theory and practice, social history and communications.
-She is an appointee of the Order of Ontario and the Royal Canadian Society of Artists.
-While retaining OCAD University's traditional strengths in art and design, Diamond has guided the university in becoming a leader in digital media, design research and curriculum through the Digital Futures Initiative, new research in Inclusive Design, health and design, as well as in sustainable technologies and design.
+She was appointed to the Order of Canada in June 2019 and is an appointee of the Order of Ontario and the Royal Canadian Society of Artists.
+While retaining OCAD University's traditional strengths in art and design, Dr. Diamond led OCAD University to retain and expand its traditional strengths in art and design while transforming it to become a leader in graduate education, research and digital media.
+She led collaborative efforts to strengthen equity and diversity at OCAD U, and to support Indigenous cultures, research, and decolonization.
 She also played a leading role in OCAD University's establishment of the unique Aboriginal Visual Culture Program.
 These initiatives have built strong partnerships for OCAD University with science, business and communities, in Ontario and abroad.
 Currently, she serves on the Ontario Ministry of Culture’s Advisory Council on Arts & Culture, ORION (Ontario’s high-speed network), SHARCNET, IO (Interactive Ontario), Canadian Women in Communications; i-Canada; is Chair of the Scotiabank Nuit Blanche Toronto Advisory Committee.
 Diamond serves the larger university community through her membership on the Standing Advisory Committee on University Research (SACUR) of the Association of Universities and Colleges and as Chair of the Standing Committee on Relationships with Other Postsecondary Institutions for the Council of Ontario Universities.
 Diamond is a member of the Council of the Canadian Academies’ expert panel on the State of Science & Technology in Canada.